Shannon Petrin

 Janie’s career was diverse including roles as a Business Systems Analyst and Project Manager on system development projects across many vertical markets and industries; as a Marketing Communications and Public Relations Manager, defining and executing programs across the firm’s business units; and as an Account Executive, cultivating and overseeing the firm’s long-standing clients.

 Janie “left” (never says “retired”) from the world of IT Consulting in 2012 and since then has been filling her time traveling near and far with her husband Peter and working on UMass projects for WOI and WFUM.
-They have one son, Sam, who is beginning his Fellowship in Nephrology at Tufts Medical Center in Boston.
+They have one son, Sam, who is completing year 1 of his Fellowship in Nephrology at Tufts Medical Center in Boston.

 Megan Hill

-Megan Flanagan Hill is delighted to be serving as Faculty Advisor - Marketing and Communications for the 2025 Women of Isenberg Conference.
+Megan Flanagan Hill is delighted to be returning as Faculty Advisor - Marketing and Communications for the 2026 Women of Isenberg Conference.
 Within the University of Massachusetts, Megan is a Business Communication Program full-time faculty member who teaches Management Communication and Career and Professional Development courses for both undergraduates in the Isenberg School of Management and graduate students in Isenberg’s Master of Science in Business Analytics program.
 She thoroughly enjoys preparing students for the workforce and bringing her marketing communications industry experience into the classroom and was nominated in AY 2022-2023 and 2023-2024 by Isenberg students through the Dean’s Office as “a faculty member of notable impact”.
 Megan has coached students on presentation delivery within the Isenberg Consulting Academy and the Honors Marketing Capstone thesis course.
-Megan is an active, published member of the Association of Business Communication (ABC) and has presented at ABC conferences in Colorado, Arizona and Oklahoma.
+Megan is an active, published member of the Association of Business Communication (ABC) and has given presentations at ABC conferences in California, Colorado, and Arizona.